GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex12_gene_prediction.md

 1. Mitochondira
 1. Eukaryote

 It is usually worth letting it search for all options as detecting multiple rRNAs from different lineages can be a good sign of binning contamination.
-However, if you want to restrict the search or provide a custom training set this can be set with the `-A` flag.
+However, if you want to restrict the search or provide a custom training set this can be set with the `-t` flag.

 #### Predicting tRNA and tmRNA sequences